OjerIsaac/crud_nestjs/README.md

 # SIMPLE CRUD API USING NESTJS
-This is a simple CRUD API powered by Nodejs, Nextjs and TS
+This is a simple CRUD API powered by Nodejs, Nestjs and TS

 ## Requirements
 - NodeJS runtime